dtinth/atom-prettier-standard-formatter/README.md

-# Prettier formatter for Atom
+# prettier-standard-formatter for Atom

-Atom package to format your Javascript using [Prettier](https://github.com/jlongster/prettier).
+Atom package to format your JavaScript using [prettier-standard-formatter](https://github.com/dtinth/prettier-standard-formatter).

 ### Usage

 #### Keybindings

-Use `ctrl-alt-f` to format the current Javascript file.
+Use <kbd>Ctrl</kbd><kbd>Alt</kbd><kbd>F</kbd> to format the current JavaScript file.
 If a text selection is made, only the selected text will be formatted.

 #### Format On Save

-Automatically format your Javascript file on save by enabling the *Format On Save* package setting.
-This is off by default.
+This is broken because the formatting code is running asynchronously.
+Contributions welcome.

 #### Menu

-*Packages > standard-formatter > Format*

-### Settings

-#### formatOnSave (default: false)

-Format Javascript files when saving.
+Packages &rarr; prettier-standard-formatter &rarr; Format